 Jen-Tzung Chien received his Ph.D. degree in electrical engineering from National Tsing Hua University, Hsinchu, Taiwan, ROC, in 1997.
-During 1997-2012, he was with the Department of Computer Science and Information Engineering, National Cheng Kung University, Tainan, Taiwan.
-Since 2012, he has been with the Department of Electrical and Computer Engineering, National Chiao Tung University (NCTU), Hsinchu, where he is currently a Distinguished Professor.
+During 1997-2012, he was with the National Cheng Kung University, Tainan, Taiwan.
+Since 2012, he has been with the Department of Electrical and Computer Engineering, National Chiao Tung University (NCTU), Hsinchu.
 He serves as an adjunct professor in the Department of Computer Science, NCTU.
-He held the Visiting Professor positions at the Panasonic Technologies Inc., Santa Barbara, CA, the Academia Sinica, Taipei, Taiwan, the Tokyo Institute of Technology, Tokyo, Japan, the Georgia Institute of Technology, Atlanta, GA, the Microsoft Research Asia, Beijing, China, and the IBM T. J. Watson Research Center, Yorktown Heights, NY.
-His research interests include machine learning, signal processing, speech recognition, face recognition, information retrieval and blind source separation.
+He held the Visiting Professor positions at the Panasonic Technologies Inc., Santa Barbara, CA, the Tokyo Institute of Technology, Tokyo, Japan, the Georgia Institute of Technology, Atlanta, GA, the Microsoft Research Asia, Beijing, China, and the IBM T. J. Watson Research Center, Yorktown Heights, NY.
+His research interests include machine learning, deep learning, speech recognition, face recognition, information retrieval, and blind source separation.